masaar/limp/docs/api-call.md

 However, beside sending the module attrs in `query` object, you can also send query special attrs, which are:

 ### Query Special Attrs
-Additional available query attributes are the magic methods which have common form and unique use cases.
+Additional available query attributes are the special methods which have common form and unique use cases.
 Which are:

 #### `$search`
 ```typescript